HEINRICH HEINE: GERMANY: A WINTER'S TALE.

 Jacob Rabinowitz’s adaptation of the 27-poem cycle renders Heine’s verses into rapid-fire lines, almost as though Lenny Bruce were channeling his 19th century forebear.
 And instead of peppering the text with explanatory footnotes on the context of German culture and history in the poems, Rabinowitz incorporates helpful elucidations into the flow of the poems.
 For those who want to read the original German for themselves, this edition includes the complete 1844 German text on facing pages.
 With a Foreword by Brett Rutherford.

 The 227th publication of The Poet's Press/Yogh & Thorn Books.
 ISBN 0-922558-86-8.
 6 x 9 inches, 220 pages. $14.95.
-Hardcover edition published December 2021 ISBN 9798784067623. $19.95.
-To order this book from Amazon, CLICK BELOW.
-Or, purchase the PDF ebook for $3.00.
+CLICK HERE to order paperback from Amazon.

 History of the Press